How to vet an MSSP for healthcare compliance

 Insider breaches in healthcare can be caused by a lack of security awareness, weak access controls, and employee dissatisfaction and manifest in various forms:

 The consequences of these breaches are severe.
-Patients face risks of identity theft, financial losses, and reputational harm due to compromised medical records.
-Organizations encounter hefty fines and penalties for HIPAA violations and reputational damage affecting patient trust and long-term viability.
+Compromised medical records can lead to identity theft, financial losses, and reputational harm for patients.
+Organizations can face hefty fines and penalties for HIPAA violations and reputational damage that can affect patient trust and long-term viability.

 Related: What are the consequences of not complying with HIPAA?